-Contrary to popular belief, there is no distinct definition of Paleo, hence the contradicting information.
+Contrary to popular belief, there is no distinct definition of Paleo, which is why you will see contradicting information.

-In short, Paleo reflects a particularly holistic lifestyle, which in certain situations can be very advantageous to overall health.
-Exercise and mindset are a huge component of the Paleo lifestyle in addition to the style of eating.
+In short, Paleo reflects a particularly holistic lifestyle, which is a very healthy one, to say the least.
+Exercise and mindset are a huge component of the Paleo lifestyle, as well as the diet.

-The Paleo diet is explained to be one that’s uncompromised by agriculture.
-In other words, it places emphasis on whole, unprocessed foods such as fresh vegetables, fruit, nuts, grass-fed meat, wild-caught fish, and free-range poultry.
-Dr. Loren Cordain, founder, and advocate of the Paleo diet explains the diet consist primarily of lean meats, vegetables, nuts and seeds, some fruit, little starch, and of course, no added sugar.
+What does the diet include?
+Well…the Paleo diet is explained to be one that’s uncompromised by agriculture.
+It’s whole, unprocessed foods, fresh vegetables, fruit, nuts, grass-fed meat, wild-caught fish, and free-range poultry.
+Dr. Loren Cordain, founder, and advocate of the Paleo diet explains the diet to be lean meats, vegetables, nuts and seeds, some fruit, little starch, and no added sugar.

 Is Paleo a good fit for me?

 Before making any rash decisions to start Paleo, or really any diet for that matter, ask yourself, will this be a good fit for me?
-Although we recommend a whole foods approach to nutrition for all, there are particular restrictions while following Paleo that may further benefit certain individuals.
+Although we recommend a whole foods approach to nutrition for all people, there are particular restrictions while following Paleo that may benefit your body.

 Food sensitivity: Do you feel like you’re drifting further and further away from your youthful years?
 All the sudden, the days of feeling healthy, fit, and alive seem like a distant past.

-Maybe throughout the years, you have developed a need to to eliminate certain foods from your diet such as wheat or legumes as a result of a newly diagnosed food sensitivity.
-Unfortunately, our conventional methods of agriculture and the standard American diet have begun to change the microbiome of individuals- for the worst.
+Maybe throughout the years, you have developed a need to eliminate grains from your diet because of food sensitivity.
+Unfortunately, our conventional methods of agriculture and the standard American diet have begun to literally change the microbiome of individuals.

 Why does this matter?
-Food sensitivities are often the result of these changes in what humans eat, which are typically revealed through feelings of chronic fatigue, pain, and discomfort.
-If this sounds like you, refraining from the top food allergens while on the Paleo diet might be what gets you feeling like a spring chicken again!
+Food sensitivities are results of these changes in what humans eat, which are revealed through feelings of fatigue, pain, and discomfort.
+If this sounds like you, refraining from grains while on the Paleo diet might be what gets you feeling good like a spring chicken again!

 Side note: Are you confused about the difference between a food sensitivity, food intolerance, and food allergy?
 Read our post about the differences here.